Boss is behind you

 Now you understand why the boss is behind you.
 Is employee monitoring software really effective?
 The answer is positive.
 According to a survey, 70 percent of the companies which apply employee monitoring software have enhanced staff efficiency and production.
 What’s more, confidential data transfer cases decrease sharply.
 Surveillance is now a routine business practice among employers.

-Don’t be afraid that boss is behind you.
+Don’t be afraid that the boss is behind you.
 The ultimate way to solve this problem is making a concession between both parties.
 Employers need to balance the monitoring from invasion.
 As to employees, sometimes they do have to handle some personal matters during working time.
-But at least they should have a sense to quit spending long time on My-Space or Face-book during working hours.
+But at least they should have the sense to quit spending a long time on My-Space or Facebook during working hours.

 Category: Articles and Tips